Buying and Selling Cars in France

 Contrôle Technique - A car over three years old must have a contrôle technique.This is to check that the card is road worthy.
 It must be completed every two years at an authorised garage.
 Check that your garage can carry out the contre-visite (the second visit after essential repairs have been carried out) is free.
 When your car passes the contrôle technique you are given a macaron - a sticker that is displayed on your windscreen.
 If you are planning to sell your car you must have a contrôle technique completed within 6 months of the sale.

-Changes to French registration plates from 2009.
+Changes to French registration plates from 2009 - Black on White registration plates on French cars from 2009.

-From 2009 the department number will no longer be on the French registration plate.
+From the 15th April 2009 the department number will no longer be on the French registration plate.
 The registration plates will no longer be black on white at the front and black on yellow at the rear as in the UK, but black on white on the front and rear as in Portugal, Ireland, Spain, Italy, Switzerland, Germany, Poland and many other European countries.
-They will be made up of two letters, three numbers and two letters and will be allocated to a vehicle for life unlike presently if the owner moves from département to département

 N.B.
 This information should not be relied on for accuracy and is presented here without the responsibility of jml Property Service and the website it is being displayed at. ©jml property Services 07-05